 A certificate of deposit, or CD, is a savings account with a lock and a key.
 You agree to leave the money alone for a set period, and the bank guarantees a fixed interest rate in return.

 CDs are one of the safest ways to grow money you do not need right now.
 This guide explains how CDs work, the common terms, and when they fit alongside a high-yield savings account or your credit-building plan.
+For a longer walkthrough with worked examples, see our deeper guide on how CDs work and when to use them.

 How a CD Works

 When you open a CD, you deposit a lump sum, pick a term length, and lock in an APY for the full term.
 Most CDs run from 3 months to 5 years.
+If you want to understand the rate itself, our explainer on what APY means and how it differs from interest rate breaks down the math.

 At the end of the term, called maturity, the CD pays back your principal plus interest.
 If you pull the money out early, the bank charges an early withdrawal penalty, often equal to several months of interest.